| | |

 the Kconfig configuration files.

-comments) at the top level of the configuration -- that is, all items
+get_top_level_items(self)Returns a list containing the items (symbols, menus, choices, andcomments) at the top level of the configuration -- that is, all items

 that do not appear within a menu or choice.
 The items appear in the